rxdu/libxmotion/docs/typst/main.typ

 = MEKF

 This section is about the MEKF implementation in libxmotion.
-Most of the equations and derivation steps are directly from @Maley2013-it.
+Most of the equations and derivation steps are taken from @Maley2013-it.

 == Quaternion